(French-Dutch, b.1998, London)

 A joy-noir atopic eroded our city of skins. {3}

-For a wild Mélusine to appear in the factory loos {4}
+for a wild Mélusine to appear in the factory loos {4}

 Mistaking her products for sins